 Our compensation committee consists of Messrs.
-Lars-Eric Johansson, Robert McDermott, Harry E. Ruda and Andrew (Luen Cheung) Wong and is chaired by Mr. Wong.
-Each of Messrs.
-Johansson, McDermott, Ruda and Wong satisfies the "independence" requirements of the Nasdaq corporate governance rules.
+Lars-Eric Johansson, Robert McDermott, Harry E. Ruda, Andrew (Luen Cheung) Wong and Arthur (Lap Tat) Wong and is chaired by Mr. Andrew (Leun Cheung) Wong.
+Each of the members of our compensation committee satisfies the "independence" requirements of the Nasdaq corporate governance rules.
 The compensation committee assists the board in reviewing and approving the compensation structure for our directors and executive officers, including all forms of compensation to be provided to our directors and executive officers.
 Members of the compensation committee are not prohibited from direct involvement in determining their own compensation.
 Our chief executive officer may not be present at any committee meeting during which his compensation is deliberated.
 The compensation committee is responsible for, among other things:

-- reviewing and approving corporate goals and objectives relevant to the compensation of our chief executive officer, evaluating the performance of our chief executive officer in light of those goals and objectives, and setting the compensation level of our chief executive officer based on this evaluation; - · reviewing and approving the compensation arrangements for our other executive officers and our directors; and - overseeing and periodically reviewing the operation of our employee benefits plans, including bonus, incentive compensation, stock option, pension and welfare plans.
+• reviewing and approving corporate goals and objectives relevant to the compensation of our chief executive officer, evaluating the performance of our chief executive officer in light of those goals and objectives, and setting the compensation level of our chief executive officer based on this evaluation;

-In 2017, our compensation committee held six meetings and did not pass any resolution by unanimous written consent.
+- reviewing and approving the compensation arrangements for our other executive officers and our directors; and - overseeing and periodically reviewing the operation of our employee benefits plans, including bonus, incentive compensation, stock option, pension and welfare plans. - In 2018, our compensation committee held five meetings and did not pass any resolution by unanimous written consent.